The Britannia Morris

 What is Morris Dancing?

-Who Are The Britannia Morris?
+Who are The Britannia Morris?

 The Britannia Morris formed in 1979 in Melbourne; we started out as a men’s only side but became mixed in 2018.
-We dance the Cotswold style of Morris, and primarily in the Melbourne-developed tradition of Kellybrook Stout Matron; but we also dance dances from several other traditions, including Bledington and Badby.
+We dance the Cotswold style of Morris, and primarily in the Melbourne-developed tradition of Kellybrook Stout Matron; but we also dance dances from several other traditions, including Adderbury, Bledington and Badby.
 We dance at festivals and events all around Melbourne but also throughout Victoria, and interstate as often as possible.
 Our most notable regular gigs include Maldon Folk Festival and the Kellybrook Cider Festival.

 The dancers of the side are supported, in no small part, by our wonderful musicians.
 We always have and always will dance to live music.